Bridge indices of spatial graphs and diagram colorings: Introduction

 \section{Introduction}

 The \textit{bridge index} has been a useful complexity measure of knots and links since the 1950s, when Schubert used it to show that a knot has only finitely many companions \cite{schubert1954numerische}.
-Since then, the bridge index has also been used to estimate several geometric quantities such as distortion \cite{pardon2011distortion,blair2020distortion}, lattice stick number \cite{adams2012stick}, and total curvature \cite{milnor1950total}.
+The bridge index has also been used to estimate several geometric quantities such as distortion \cite{pardon2011distortion,blair2020distortion}, lattice stick number \cite{adams2012stick}, and total curvature \cite{milnor1950total}.
 It is conjectured that the bridge index equals an algebraic quantity called the \textit{meridional rank}; a counterexample has not yet been discovered (see Problem 1.11 in Kirby's list \cite{kirby1997problems}).
-Blair et al. verified that this conjecture holds for a large family of links by rephrasing the bridge index algorithmically \cite{blair2020wirtinger,baader2021coxeter}.
+Baader, Blair, and Kjuchukova verified that this conjecture holds for a large family of links by rephrasing the bridge index algorithmically \cite{baader2021coxeter}, building off of work by Blair, Kjuchukova, Velazquez, and Villanueva \cite{blair2020wirtinger}.

 Knots and links can be considered as a proper subclass of \textit{spatial graphs}, which encompass embeddings of 1-complexes.
 These graphs embedded in 3-space are objects of interest to chemists, as atoms of a molecule and their chemical bonds can be modeled as vertices and edges of a spatial graph, respectively \cite{castle2008ravels}.
 Additionally, conclusions about abstract graphs can be made by considering how they are spatially embedded in space.
 For example, the complete graphs $K_6$ and $K_7$ fall into two distinct levels in a filtration of abstract graphs formed by considering the minimum number of links in any embedding of the graph: any embedding of $K_6$ (resp. $K_7$) in 3-space contains at least one link (resp.
 21 links) \cite{fleming2009counting}.